ClojureBridgeLondon/workshop-content-gitbook/collections/map-extraction-with-get.md

 ## Map extraction with `get`

-`count`, every collection has this function.
-Why do you think the answer is two? `count` is returning the number of associations.

-Since map is a key-value pair, the key is used to get a value from a map.

 ```clojure
 (count {:firstname "Sally" :lastname "Brown"})
 ;=> 2
 ```

+Every collection has a `count` function.
+Why do you think the answer is two? `count` is returning the number of associations.

+Since map is a key-value pair, the key is used to get a value from a map.

 `get` is a function that returns the value for a given key.